Metta World Peace Interview with HoopsVibe

 MWP: I love Phil’s book.
 I think it comes from an honest place and has insight on how to be a champion and deal with different types of egos.

 HV: In the book Phil says Michael Jordan is a better leader and defender than Kobe Bryant.
-What do you think about that?
+What do you think?

 MWP: It’s his opinion.
 You have to respect that.
 If anyone knows those two guys it’s Phil.
 Kobe’s so tough.
 You have to put him in that Jordan category.